 - A Smallcap 250 index fund (available with Motilal Oswal)

-Strategy 1.2 – Invest in three separate funds in equal weightages and rebalance annually
+Strategy 1.2 – Invest in three separate index funds in equal weightages and rebalance annually

-A second option is to offer equal weightage i.e. one-third (33.3%) of your monies to large, mid and small cap index funds.
+A second option is to offer equal weightage.
+That is, one-third (33.3%) of your monies to large, mid and small cap index funds.
 And continuing the annual rebalanced.

-Continuing with the example of VTSMX v/s VFINX + VIMSX + NAESX, the study by Israelsen finds that the overall returns increases even further to 7.92% per year – which is more than 2% higher return than the VTSMX.
+Continuing with the example of VTSMX v/s VFINX + VIMSX + NAESX, the study by Israelsen finds that the overall returns increases even further to 7.92% per year with this equal contribution.
+This is 2% higher return than the VTSMX – which is huge!

-Strategy 2 – Use Asset Allocation on top of a Passive Investing Strategy that includes Domestic Equities, International Equities and Bonds
+Strategy 2 – Use Asset Allocation on top of Index Funds

-In the previous strategy, we looked at a pure equity based asset allocation strategy which does well in deeply developed markets like the United States but in developing markets such as India, I recommend a strategy that envelopes around additional asset nodes that can hedge risks better and offer higher risk-adjusted returns
+In the previous strategy, we looked at a pure equity based asset allocation strategy.
+This does well in deeply developed markets like the United States.
+But in developing markets such as India, I recommend a strategy with additional asset nodes.
+This can hedge risks better and offer higher risk-adjusted returns

 Asset allocation is an investment strategy that aims to balance risk and reward by apportioning a portfolio’s assets according to an individual’s goals, risk tolerance and investment horizon.

 Different assets have different levels of risk and offer different returns.
-For example – a short term or high quality accrual debt based asset offers a low standard deviation (low risk) however also offers low-to-moderate annual returns.
-On the contrary, small-cap equity assets are heavy on the volatility angle but can confer potentially high returns.
+Like, a short term debt based asset offers a low standard deviation (low risk) and low-to-moderate annual returns.
+On the contrary, small-cap equity assets are heavy on volatility but can confer potentially high returns.

-The most important point here to understand that no asset can consistently offer the highest risk-adjusted return year after year and that different best performing assets show up each year.
-To establish this, we looked at the annual data from 2003 to 2019 for equities, debt, gold and liquid assets to understand which asset did how well in time.
+The important thing here to understand is that no asset can consistently offer the highest risk-adjusted return year after year.
+To establish this, we looked at the annual data from 2003 to 2019.
+This was done for equities, debt, gold and liquid assets to understand which asset did how well in time.

 On a CAGR basis, equities have returned 14.9%, gold 11.9%, debt 7.1% and liquid assets have delivered 6.9%.
-However, the above table shows that since 2008, Gold has been the go-to asset from a returns perspective on more occasions than equities.
+However, the above table shows that since 2008, gold has been the go-to asset from a returns perspective.
+This has been the case on more occasions than equities.